The Importance of Environmental Factors in Forecasting Australian Power Demand: Hybrid SARIMA -Regression Model: Environmental Influence

 \section{Hybrid \texttt{SARIMA}-Regression Model: Environmental Influence}

-In order to construct a hybrid \texttt{SARIMA}-regression model, we first need to realize the relationship between the primary WPD and those three environmental time series.
+In order to construct an appropriate hybrid \texttt{SARIMA}-regression model, we first need to realize the relationship between the primary time series WPD and the three environmental time series, including maximum temperature ($\mathtt{Max}_t$), minimum temperature ($\mathtt{Min}_t$), and solar exposure ($\mathtt{Sol}_t$).
 Figure \ref{PowerDemand} demonstrates that all three WPD time series possess a strong seasonal component, appearing to vary with the location.
-Furthermore, Figure \ref{WeatherTSPlot} a similar temporal and spatial variation for the secondary environmental time series (to save space, only the NSW environmental time series are displayed).
+Analogously, Figure \ref{WeatherTSPlot} displays a similar temporal and spatial variation for the secondary environmental time series (to save space, only the NSW environmental time series are displayed).
+This observation implies that there could potentially be a significant relationship between the primary and secondary time series.

+Since the inference theory for the hybrid \texttt{SARIMA}-regression models with stationary regressor variables is completely different form that with non-stationarity variables, we need to test the stationarity of the environmental time series data at the outset.
+Therefore, the KPSS test is implemented on them and the corresponding p-values are reported in Table \ref{WeatherPVal}.
+This table indicates that all three environmental time series over the three states are stationary at a significance level of $1\%$.
+Indeed, this outcome is visually supported by Figure \ref{WeatherTSPlot}.

 To investigate possible relationships between these exogenous environmental time series and the primary WPD time series, scatter plots are utilized.
 Figure \ref{Weather} displays the scatter plots for NSW.
 This figure suggests that while the maximum and minimum temperatures have a strong quadratic relationship with the WPD data, such relationship may not be as strong for the solar exposure.